AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

 === Variable Update <s.b.gbp.variable-update>

-The variable belief update happens by taken the product of incoming messages from nerighbouring nodes, here denoted as $N(i)$, as seen in @eq.gbp-variable-update@gbp-visual-introduction:
+The variable belief update happens by taking the product of incoming messages from neighbouring factor nodes, here denoted as $N(i)$, as seen in @eq.gbp-variable-update@gbp-visual-introduction:

 $
   b_i(x_i) = product_(s in N(i)) m_(f_s #ra x_i)
 $<eq.gbp-variable-update>

-Writing out the Gaussian message on #gaussian.canonical becomes @eq.gbp-message-canonical@gbp-visual-introduction:
+Writing out the Gaussian message in #gaussian.canonical becomes @eq.gbp-message-canonical@gbp-visual-introduction:

 $
   m = cal(N)^(-1) (x; mu, Lambda) prop exp(-1/2 x^top Lambda x + eta^top x)
 $<eq.gbp-message-canonical>

-Fortunately, as the messages are stored on #gaussian.canonical, the product in @eq.gbp-variable-update is the same as summing up the information vectors and precision matrices, as seen in @eq.gbp-variable-update-canonical@gbp-visual-introduction:
+Fortunately, as the messages are stored in #gaussian.canonical, the product in @eq.gbp-variable-update is the same as summing up the information vectors and precision matrices, as seen in @eq.gbp-variable-update-canonical@gbp-visual-introduction:

 $
   eta_b_i = sum_(s in N(i)) eta_(f_s #ra x_i)